 Traffic from directories tells you whether citations are driving actual visitors to your website.
 Use UTM parameters when submitting your website URL to directories, and track this traffic in Google Analytics.
 If a directory sends zero traffic over six months, it’s probably not worth maintaining.

-Once you’ve mastered the basics, these advanced tactics can give you an edge over competitors who stop at basic listings.
+Once you’ve mastered the basics, these tactics can give you an edge over competitors who stop at basic listings.

 Encourage reviews on platforms where you have citations.
 More reviews improve your visibility on those platforms and boost your local SEO.
 Google in particular weights review signals heavily in local rankings.